bloombergindustry/fishtank-vue/.github/ACCESSIBILITY.md

 _THIS DOCUMENT IS WORK IN PROGRESS AND IS NOT FINAL_
 # Accessibility For Vue Components

-Although many BNA products are not readily accessible to wider world, and are behind a paywall, we should not mistake our customer base for one that has the same physical or cognitive abilities as each other.
+Although many BNA products are not readily accessible beyond paywalls, we should not mistake our customer base for one that has the same full physical or cognitive abilities.
+We also should not believe that our products are exempt from federal 508 compliance requirements.
 Building UI that is accessible is business critical and socially imperative.

 TL;DR – Jump to [Getting Started with Accessibility](#getting-started)

 Building a product that provides accessible navigation is more than adding tabindex=”0” attributes to your code.
-Ideally, it’s assessing what's required to make your site navigable without a mouse, and providing contextual tags for content and UI for screen-readers.
+Ideally, it’s assessing what's required to make your site navigable without a mouse, and providing contextual tags and structure to make content and interfaces screen-readable.

-There are lots of compelling, and emotional arguments for developing products that are navigable and usable without a mouse or even a screen.
+There are lots of compelling emotional arguments for developing accessible products.
 Even if you are not differently-able, we all have, at periods in our lives, limited or situational disabilities (physical ailment related to vision or movement, for example).
 We are then assured that our customers are also facing these same challenges.

 The [business](https://www.w3.org/WAI/business-case/) and legal arguments are just as, if not more, compelling: according to https://www.adatitleiii.com, by mid-2018, ADA lawsuits were already on track to exceed 2017 numbers: https://www.adatitleiii.com/2018/07/website-access-and-other-ada-title-iii-lawsuits-hit-record-numbers/ .
 In 2008, Target was the subject of a [class action lawsuit by the National Federation for the Blind](https://en.wikipedia.org/wiki/National_Federation_of_the_Blind_v._Target_Corp.) that cost the retailer $6 million in damages plus plaintiff legal fees, and more.